 As described above, higher MACE rates for patients treated with insulin degludec were highlighted as a concern by the FDA when it initially declined to approve the drug in 2012 pending further data submission.
 The FDA included trials of insulin degludec or a combination of insulin degludec and short-acting insulin aspart (not currently available in the US) in its analysis, and found 70 MACE among the 5,794 patients receiving insulin degludec; 21 MACE were observed among the 3,461 participants randomized to a comparator (RR = 1.67; 95% CI: 1.01, 2.75).
-Based on these findings, the FDA requested additional data on MACE before reconsidering whether to approve degludec.
-As noted in the ongoing studies section (see Appendix E), a double-blind randomized trial comparing degludec to insulin glargine U100 in more than 7,000 patients is scheduled to be completed in 2016; that trial should answer remaining questions about any increase in MACE with degludec compared to glargine U100.
-Interim data from this trial were submitted to the FDA prior to its decision to approve degludec in 2015, but these data have not been made public.
+Based on these findings, the FDA requested additional data on MACE before reconsidering whether to approve degludec.19 As noted in the ongoing studies section (see Appendix E), a double-blind randomized trial comparing degludec to insulin glargine U100 in more than 7,000 patients is scheduled to be completed in 2016; that trial should answer remaining questions about any increase in MACE with degludec compared to glargine U100.
+Interim data from this trial were submitted to the FDA prior to its decision to approve degludec in 2015, but these data have not been made public so as not to compromise the integrity of the ongoing study.